Describe the pet store schema and assess your current SQL skill level

 Update data to reflect the latest inventory count.

 The tables and data you use for the pet store are described later in this module.

 You get orders from customers all around the country.
-You have rabbits, puppies, kittens, fish, and birds in your store.
+In addition, you have rabbits, puppies, kittens, fish, and birds in your store.

 Your inventory includes pet supplies for all these animals.
 Customers can purchase any item individually.

 In addition, two packages that include a set of related items sell at a discount.
 For example, the Puppy Package comes with a puppy (of course), dog food, a chew toy, and a dog collar.

 To help your employees care for the animals, your database contains a pet care log where any employee can record information about the animals, such as how often to feed the birds.

 The pet store schema shown above contains a set of related tables.
 See the epet_data.doc files that you downloaded earlier for a complete listing of each table’s columns and data.

 In addition to the five tables, there is a view called MONTHLY_SALES that lists total sales for each month/year combination.